Panavia Tornado: Avionics

 The Tornado incorporates a combined navigation/attack Doppler radar that simultaneously scans for targets and conducts fully automated terrain-following for low-level flight operations.
 Being able to conduct all-weather hands-off low-level flight was considered one of the core advantages of the Tornado.
 The Tornado ADV had a different radar system to other variants, designated AI.24 Foxhunter, as it is designed for air defence operations.
 It was capable of tracking up to 20 targets at ranges of up to 100 mi.
 The Tornado was one of the earliest aircraft to be fitted with a digital data bus for data transmission.
 A Link 16 JTIDS integration on the F3 variant enabled the exchange of radar and other sensory information with nearby friendly aircraft.

 Some Tornado variants carry different avionics and equipment, depending on their mission.
 The Tornado ECR operated by Germany and Italy is devoted to Suppression of Enemy Air Defences (SEAD) missions.
 The Tornado ECR is equipped with an emitter-locator system (ELS) to detect radar use.
 German ECRs have a Honeywell infrared imaging system for reconnaissance flights.
 RAF and RSAF Tornados have the Laser Range Finder and Marked Target Seekers (LRMTS) for targeting laser-guided munitions.
-In 1991, the RAF introduced TIALD, allowing Tornado GR1s to laser-designate their own targets.
+In 1991, the RAF introduced the Thermal Imaging and Laser Designator (TIALD), allowing Tornado GR1s to laser-designate their own targets.

-The GR1A and GR4A reconnaissance variants were equipped with TIRRS (Tornado Infrared Reconnaissance System), consisting of one SLIR (Sideways Looking Infra Red) sensor on each side of the fuselage forward of the engine intakes to capture oblique images, and a single IRLS (InfrarRed LineScan) sensor mounted on the fuselage's underside to provide vertical images.
+The GR1A and GR4A reconnaissance variants were equipped with the Tornado Infrared Reconnaissance System (TIRRS), consisting of one SLIR (Sideways Looking Infra Red) sensor on each side of the fuselage forward of the engine intakes to capture oblique images, and a single IRLS (InfrarRed LineScan) sensor mounted on the fuselage's underside to provide vertical images.
 TIRRS recorded images on six S-VHS video tapes.
 The newer RAPTOR reconnaissance pod replaced the built-in TIRRS system.